The First Revival was the first

 the songs that were his own,

-and after a while he admitted:
+and after a while he admitted,

-‘I hate to be alone.
+'I hate to sing alone.

 Is anybody out there